 Made possible with support from Leading Partner East West Bank, Land Rover and Van Cleef & Arpels.

 Shoja Azari is an artist and filmmaker based in New York.
-His filmography includes Women Without Men (2009), Windows (2006), and (2002), based on short stories by Franz Kafka.
+His filmography includes Women Without Men (2009), Windows (2006), and K (2002), based on short stories by Franz Kafka.
 Azari was born in Shiraz, Iran, trained as a filmmaker in New York in the 1970s, and returned to Iran for the Revolution in 1979.
 Permanently returning to the U.S. In 1997, he met Shirin Neshat as she was assembling a team to create her first video, Turbulent.
 Mr. Azari's film and multimedia installations have been presented at galleries and museums internationally.
 His first solo exhibition in New York occurred in 2010 at the Leila Taghinia-Milani Heller Gallery.

 Ghasem Ebrahimian began collaborating with Shirin Neshat in 1997 on a number of video installations as director of photography and co-writer.
 His film, The Sacred, The Absurd, about Iranian writer, Sadegh Hedayat, premiered at Victoria and Albert Museum in London and was nominated for best short film at Tribeca Film Festival in 2005.
 Ebrahimian’s feature screenplay writing credits include A Soldier of Misfortune (with Hubert Selby Jr., author of Last Exit to Brooklyn), and, for UK based company Matmedia, Rumi, about the life of the great Persian poet.
 Mr. Ebrahimian formed Ebrafilms with Coleen Higgins in 1980, and the company produced over forty documentaries for Italian and French television, among other commercial productions.